top of page

 Soft Tissue Issues

-• Fragile gingiva prone to tearing, bleeding, and inflammation
+• Fragile gingiva (gums) prone to tearing, bleeding, and inflammation

-• Gingival recession and mucosal irritation even with gentle brushing
+• Gingival recession (gum tissue pulling away from the teeth) and mucosal irritation even with gentle brushing

 • Larger-than-normal distance between the cementoenamel junction and marginal bone, increasing periodontal disease risk